- Director: Clint Eastwood

 - Writer: David Webb Peoples

-- Starring: Clint Eastwood, Gene Hackman, Morgan Freeman, Richard Harris, Jaimz Woolvett, Saul Rubinek, Frances Fisher, Anna Thomson, Rob Campbell, Anthony James
+- Starring: Clint Eastwood, Gene Hackman, Morgan Freeman, Richard Harris, Jaimz Woolvett, Saul Rubinek, Frances Fisher, Anna Thomson, Rob Campbell, and Anthony James

 - Accolades: AFI 2007 Top 100 List (#68), 4 Oscars (Best Picture, Best Director – Clint Eastwood, Best Supporting Actor – Gene Hackman, Best Film Editing), 5 additional Oscar nominations (Best Actor – Clint Eastwood, Best Original Screenplay, Best Cinematography, Best Art Direction, Best Sound)